CCurl/MachineForth/README.md

 - MF uses MuP21 opcodes that are not used: 5, 6, 7, 8, 12, and 14.

 ## MF Process Flow
 The process flow in MF is very simple and minimal.
-H is the "here pointer", and L is the "last pointer".
+"H" is the "here pointer", and "L" is the "last pointer".

 Notice that the input source is always compiled.
 In repl(), at the end of each line:
-- If L DID NOT change, it executes what has been compiled, and then resets H to its initial value.
+- If "L" changed, that means a new word was created, so it does NOT execute or reset "H".
-- If L DID change, that means a new word was created, so it does NOT execute or reset H.
+- Else, so reset "H" back to its initial value and execute what was compiled.

 Here is the relevant code:
 ```